Shpota/COBOL.now/.github/README.md

 Raspberry Pi, whatever comes to your mind.

 # How to run
-In order to run this application you need to have `Docker` and `docker-compose` on your machine (you don't have to have COBOL installed).
+In order to run this application, you need to have `Docker` and `docker-compose` on your machine (you don't have to have COBOL installed).
 Clone this repository and perform: